kyauk/kyauk/README.md

 I love to dabble in AI and Medicine, with current more focused interests in CV x Medical Robotics, as well as using biological constraints to solve hard CV problems in the space.

 In my free time, I like to play basketball, go on runs, soak in nature with hikes, and root for the 49ers on Sundays.
-Thanks for reading, and it was a pleasure to meet you!

 You can contact me: jkyauk@stanford.edu

 Learn more about me and my projects: https://www.kyauk.dev